ietf-rats/draft-voit-rats-attestation-results/draft-voit-rats-attestation-results-01v2021-06-08.md

 ## Non-repudiable Identity

 Identity Evidence must be conveyed during the establishment of any trust-based relationship.
-Specific use cases will define the minimum types of identities required by a particular Relying Party.
+Specific use cases will define the minimum types of identities required by a particular Relying Party as it evaluates AR-Augmented Evidence.
 At a bare minimum, a Relying Party MUST start with the ability to verify the identity of a Verifier it chooses to trust.
 Attester identities may then be acquired through signed communications with the Verifier identity and/or the pre-provisioning Attester public keys in the Attester.

-During the Remote Attestation process, the Verifier's identity will be established with a Relying Party via a Verifier signature across Evidence which includes recent Attestation Results.
+During the Remote Attestation process, the Verifier's identity will be established with a Relying Party via a Verifier signature across recent Attestation Results.
 This Verifier identity could only have come from a key pair maintained by a trusted developer or operator of the Verifier.

-Additionally, each set of Attestation Results must be provably and non-reputably bound to the identity of the original Attesting Environment which was evaluated by the Verifier.
-This will be accomplished via an Attesting Environment signature across the Verifier signed Attestation Results.
-And these Verifier signed Attestation Results MUST include sufficient Identity Evidence to ensure that this outer Attesting Environment signature refers to the same Attesting Environment appraised by the Verifier.
+Additionally, each set of AR Augmented Evidence must be provably and non-reputably bound to the identity of the original Attesting Environment which was evaluated by the Verifier.
+This will be accomplished via two items.
+First the Verifier signed Attestation Results MUST include sufficient Identity Evidence to ensure that this Attesting Environment signature refers to the same Attesting Environment appraised by the Verifier.
+Second, an Attesting Environment signature which includes the Verifier signature of the Attestation Results MUST also be included.

 In a subset of use cases, these two pieces of Identity Evidence may be sufficient for a Relying Party to successfully meet the criteria for its Appraisal Policy for Attestation Results.
 If the use case is a connection request, a Relying Party may simply then establish a transport session with an Attester after successfully appraising verified by a Verifier.